clarkevansteenderen/ThermalSampleR/README.md

 estimate should produce CI’s that, on \~ 95% of occasions, contain the estimated population parameter.

+In this example, the accuracy of our CTmin estimate was high once n &gt;
-In this example, we can see that the proportion of 95% CI’s containing the estimated population parameter was often much lower than the expectation that 95% of the CI’s for a given sample size should ideally contain the population parameter.
-However, as noted above, because our population parameter for *Catorhintha schaffneri* was estimated from n = 15 individuals tested, our assessment of parameter accuracy may be bias, and thus, should be interpreted with caution.
+10 individuals were tested.
+The proportion of 95% CI’s containing the estimated population parameter approximated the expectation that 95% of the CI’s for a given sample size should ideally contain the population parameter once n = 10 were tested.
+As noted above, because our population parameter for *Catorhintha schaffneri* was estimated from n = 15 individuals tested, our assessment of parameter accuracy may be bias, and thus, should be interpreted with caution.

+***Take-home message***: As long as the researchers were content with obtaining a CTmin estimate for *Catorhintha schaffneri* with a precision of approximately 1.2 - 1.5 degrees Celsius, the experiment could be concluded at n = 15 individuals tested.
+Adding additional samples above n = 15 would likely improve the precision of the CTmin estimate, however, the gain in precision must be considered in light of the logistics, costs and ethics of testing additional specimens.